NikolaosPapas/aisd-wde-03-adding-a-stylesheet/README.md

 ![The screenshot shows a "My Day as a Web Developer" page with sections for morning, afternoon, and evening routines.
 Each section is styled with distinct background colors and centered text.](./assets/images/example.png)

 ## Description
-In this assignment, we will work together to create a basic webpage that outlines a typical day as a web developer.
+In this assignment, you will create a basic webpage that outlines a typical day as a web developer.
 The project will demonstrate how to structure an HTML document and apply basic CSS styling.
 You will start by creating the HTML file, link a CSS file to style the page, and then break down the CSS into individual components to understand their functions.

 ## Project Structure